Defining Other Options for Productions

 Defining Data Lookup Tables

 The Lookup Tables portal page allows you to create and configure data tables to support the Lookup and Exists utility functions.
 The Lookup utility function is provided so that you can easily perform a table lookup from a business rule or DTL data transformation.
+To avoid possible complications when exporting a lookup table, it is recommended that you avoid using special characters when naming the lookup table.
+As an exception, it is safe to use periods (.) in the name.

 For details, see “Utility Functions for Use in Productions” in Developing Business Rules.